The Foundations of Celtic Warfare

 Offensive Operations: Shock, Mobility, and Psychological Warfare

 If defensive operations showcased Celtic endurance and ingenuity, offensive operations displayed their terrifying dynamism.
 The goal of a Celtic attack was often to achieve a decisive psychological and physical breakthrough in the first moments of contact.
-The noise, the speed, and the sheer ferocity were designed to shatter the enemy's will before the swords were even drawn.
+The noise, speed, and sheer ferocity were designed to shatter the enemy's will before swords were drawn.

 The Psychological Arsenal